ana-albergaria/LAPR2-ISEP/docs/SprintD/US_19/US19_SendDailyReportsToNHS.md

  * R(SLR), R2 and R2 adjusted for SLR and MLR;
  * hypothesis tests for regression coefficients significance model with Anova.

 **AC2:** Simple linear and multilinear regression models can be used to compute the estimates and corresponding confidence intervals.

 **AC3:** When the system is configured to use the simple linear regression model, **the performance of each model should be used to select the best model** (the one that uses the number of tests realized OR the one that uses the mean age as independent variable). **The best model will be used to make the estimated/expected values that will be send to NHS.**

 **AC4:** The **interval of dates to fit the regression model** and the **number of historical points** (number of days and number of weeks) must be defined through a configuration file.

 **AC5:** **The system should send the report using the NHS API (available in moodle).**

-**From the client clarifications:**
+**AC6:** To **find the critical values for the t-student and Fisher–Snedecor distributions** you should use the Apache Commons Math Library, version 3.5.

 ### 1.4.
 Found out Dependencies